bardog/Alpha-scroll-flat-list/README.md

 - scrollBarFontSizeMultiplier (number | default: 1): a multiplier for scaling the fontsize (it uses *react-native-responsive-fontsize* for a responsive approach)
 - onScrollStarts (function | default: does nothing): a function that executes when the index scroll starts.
 - onScrollEnds (function | default: does nothing): a function that executes when the index scroll ends.
+- scrollBarContainerStyle (object | default: {}): a style object for scrollbar container.

 ## Methods